KeyRing - Disability Support in the Criminal Justice System

 Description

-KeyRing supports over 1500 vulnerable adults around the UK to build skills and networks needed to live independently in their own homes each year.
+KeyRing supports vulnerable adults around the UK to build skills and networks needed to live independently in their own homes each year.
 Volunteers and staff facilitate mutual support, community engagement, and social connections within 'KeyRing Networks.'

 KeyRing and the Criminal Justice System